Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 #### `jsonLd` (object[])

-An optional array of [linked data](https://json-ld.org/) objects to be serialised and embedded in the page.
+An optional array of [JSON-LD] objects to be serialised and embedded in the page.

 #### `googleSiteVerification` (string)